 Peonies are sold as bare-root tubers or as divisions of a young peony plant.
 Plant them in the fall, a few weeks before the first frost.
 If you need to move an established plant, this is also the time to do it.
-If you must plant in the spring, check that the ground is workable and that there's no risk of frost.
+If you have to plant in the spring, check that the ground is workable and that there's no risk of frost.
 Know that spring-planted peonies will usually lag a year behind fall-planted peonies.

 You may see lots of ants on peonies.
-Don’t fret—they won’t harm your plant!
+Don’t fret; they won’t harm your plant!
 Just ignore them and they’ll eventually leave to feed elsewhere.
 You should inspect your plants for signs of common peony diseases, though.
 Here are a few to watch out for:

-Botrytis blight: Happens in damp seasons when leaves get too wet and develop dark gray mold.
+- Botrytis blight: Happens in damp seasons when leaves get too wet and develop dark gray mold.

-Powdery mildew: Mildew shows up as a white powder.
+- Powdery mildew: Mildew shows up as a white powder.
 It’s unattractive more than it is harmful to your plant.

-Peony blotch: Also known as red spot or the measles for the color of the lesions.
+- Peony blotch: Also known as red spot or the measles for the color of the lesions.
 It won’t kill your plant, but it does disfigure it.